pdfernhout/High-Performance-Organizations-Reading-List/README.md

 by Dan Pink
 http://www.danpink.com/books/to-sell-is-human/

-It may be no suprise that about 10% of workers are directly working in "sales".
-But what may be suprising is that on average the rest of us spend about 40% of our work day trying to influence others to devote resources to some endeavor or other sort of change (roughly in a bimodal distribution of about 20% of time for most people and about 80% for super-sellers).
-The book explains why and how "non-sales selling" became an essential part of most people's work with recent changes to our economy -- driven by the spread of the internet and a rise in enterprenuership.
+It may be no surprise that about 10% of workers are directly working in "sales".
+But what may be surprising is that on average the rest of us spend about 40% of our work day trying to influence others to devote resources to some endeavor or other sort of change (roughly in a bimodal distribution of about 20% of time for most people and about 80% for super-sellers).
+The book explains why and how "non-sales selling" became an essential part of most people's work with recent changes to our economy -- driven by the spread of the internet and a rise in entrepreneurship.
 The book also explains how to "sell" ideas in better ways.

 ### The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work Paperback
 by Mats Alvesson and André Spicer